almostearthling/when-command-docs/manpage.rst

 something has gone the wrong way -- such as the ``--show-settings`` switch mentioned above, or the ``-I`` (or ``--show-icon``) switch, to recover from an unwantedly hidden icon.
-There are also switches that grant access to "advanced" features, which are better covered in the next sections.
+There are also switches that grant access to "advanced" features, which are better covered in the online documentation.

 The available options are: